Ian Rankin: Music

+Rankin has a deep interest in music, and has used references to songs and album titles in many of his novels and chapter headings.

 Rankin is the singer in the six-piece band Best Picture, formed by journalists Kenny Farquharson (The Times) and Euan McColl (The Scotsman) in 2017, and featuring Bobby Bluebell on guitar.
 They released the single "Isabelle" on Oriel Records in October 2017.
 They made their live debut at the Kendal Calling music festival on 28 July 2018.
+In an interview with The Guardian, Rankin says: "I am, of course, a frustrated rock star – I'd much rather be a rock star than a writer.
+Or own a record shop."

 Personal life

-He lives in Edinburgh with his wife, Miranda (née Harvey), whom he met at university and married in 1986, and their two sons: John Morgan "Jack" Harvey-Rankin (born 1992) and Christopher Connor "Kit" Harvey-Rankin (born 1994).
-He has acknowledged the assistance they get from Forward Vision in Edinburgh in looking after Kit and other young adults with special needs.
-They lived for a number of years in the Merchiston/Morningside area, near the authors J. K. Rowling, Alexander McCall Smith and Kate Atkinson, before moving to a penthouse flat in the former Edinburgh Royal Infirmary building in Quartermile in Lauriston.
+Rankin lives in Edinburgh with his wife, Miranda (née Harvey), whom he met at university and married in 1986, and their two sons: John Morgan "Jack" Harvey-Rankin (born 1992) and Christopher Connor "Kit" Harvey-Rankin (born 1994).
+He has acknowledged the assistance the family gets from Forward Vision in Edinburgh in looking after Kit and other young adults with special needs.

+The family lived for a number of years in the Merchiston area, near the authors J. K. Rowling, Alexander McCall Smith and Kate Atkinson, before moving to a penthouse flat in the former Edinburgh Royal Infirmary building in Quartermile in Lauriston in 2019.
 The couple also own a house in Cromarty in the Scottish Highlands.

 Rankin appears as a character in McCall Smith's 2004 novel, 44 Scotland Street.

-In 2011 a group of ten book sculptures were deposited around Edinburgh as gifts to cultural institutions and the people of the city.
+In 2011, a group of ten book sculptures were deposited around Edinburgh as gifts to cultural institutions and the people of the city.
 Many of the sculptures made reference to the work of Rankin, and an eleventh sculpture was a personal gift to him.

 In 2019, Rankin donated his personal archives to the National Library of Scotland after moving to his flat in the Quartermile.
 The Library planned an exhibition for 2021 of highlights from the archive, which includes research notes, newspaper clippings and manuscripts.

 Rankin has donated a considerable portion of his earnings to charity.
 In 2007, he and his wife set up a trust to support charities in the fields of health, art and education.
 In 2020, it was reported that he had donated around £1 million to the trust in the previous five years, with £200,000 being donated in 2019.
 In 2022, he donated rare first editions of three of his early works, valued at a total of £1,850, to a book sale in aid of Christian Aid.